-PHT 1000 Physical Therapist Assistant Fundamentals

-PHT 1000 Lecture (20 hours, 2 credits) PHT 1000L Lab (80 hours, 4 credits)
+PHT 1000 Physical Therapist Assistant Fundamentals 100 hours, 6 credits PHT 1000 Lecture (20 hours, 2 credits) PHT 1000L Lab (80 hours, 4 credits)

 This course will teach the fundamentals of data collection within the physical therapist assistant's scope of practice along with an introduction to the profession and the role as a member of the healthcare team.
 It places focus on the professional organizations, overview of legal and ethical issues relating to the Physical Therapist Assistant, importance of interpersonal communication skills relating to the profession.
-There will be a special emphasis on minimizing risk through appropriate and safe patient handling, transfers and gait training.
-Pre- or co-requisites: Medical Terminology, Structure and Function of the Human Body
+There will be a special emphasis on minimizing risk through appropriate and safe patient handling, transfers, and gait training.